 Arthur C. Clarke stands out as being one of the most important visionary minds of our century or the last.
 His open and approachable writing style made scientific concepts accessible to the masses, in a way that few before him had accomplished.
 His ideas about the future of mankind and its technology have had far reaching ramifications that reach like a spider’s web into almost every aspect of modern human existence.
 It is impossible to overstate the profound influence Clarke has had on us as a species and the way we think about the future.

-In 1986 the Science Fiction Writers of America (SFWA) named Arthur C. Clarke a grand master in 1986.
+In 1986 the Science Fiction Writers of America (SFWA) named Arthur C. Clarke a grand master.
 Along with Robert A. Heinlein and Dr. Isaac Asimov, he was considered one of the Big Three of Modern Science Fiction.

 Contrary to popular belief, Arthur C. Clarke did not invent the notion of geosynchrous orbits.
 However, as early as 1945 he suggested that satellites in geosynchroous orbit would be invaluable as communications relays.
 In addition to a paper circulated privately among members of the British Interplanetary Society, he suggested the concept in several of his science fiction novels.
 It is, of course, now widely used by real modern telecommunications systems.